MrNugget7930/Yumeko/README.md

 - Double (double or lose a certain amount of coins)
 - Give (give a certain amount of coins to someone)
 - Leaderboard (check the bot's leaderboard)
-- Work (use this command every 1 hour to get some free coins)
+- Work (use this command every 10 minutes to get some free coins)

 # Moderation Commands: